 Union Force snowboard binding review (vs. the Strata)

 This is a review of the Union Force snowboard binding compared to the Strata.
 This is actually a limited edition “5 pack” model from 2021.

 Of course you must be wondering…

-The highback and baseplate appear to be the same except for a different colorway.
-The ankle straps have been updated to the Exoframe 4.0 Ankle Strap.
-And the toe strap to the TS 2.0 Rhombus Toe Strap.
+- The Force in 2024 has a redesign that does away with the classic Force highback look.
+The ankle straps have been updated to the Exoframe 6.0 padded Ankle Strap.
+And the toe strap to the TS 5.0 Rhombus Toe Strap.

 This is a review of the 2022 Union Strata snowboard binding.
 I rode this binding first.